ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

 # MOSIP Configuration Server

-We will be using MOSIP config server (Spring cloud configurration Server) to manage all the configurations of all the microservices which will be running at a central place.<br/><br/>
+We will be using MOSIP config server (Spring cloud configuration Server) to manage configurations of all the services.<br/><br/>
-**NOTE:** For the documentation purpose I have mentioned the config server URL as http://localhost:8080 ,but you have to mention the URL where configuration server is running
+**NOTE:** For the documentation purpose I have mentioned the config server URL as http://localhost:8080 in this document, but you have to mention the URL where configuration server is running.

 ![Configuration Server](_images/arch_diagrams/MOSIP_config_server_setup.png)

 ## Git Repo
-1. All the configuration files will be stored inside git in<br/>
+1. All the configuration files at the moment are stored inside git in<br/>
-   **\git\mosip\config**<br/>
+   **\git\mosip\config**<br/> (can be customized to take it from git repo of system owner.
+ Change spring.cloud.config.server.git.search-paths property in config server bootstrap.properties accordingly.)
-2. For every module there will be one property file (eg: for kernel)<br/>
+2. For every module (specific to an environment such as dev, qa, test etc.) there will be a single property file (eg: for kernel)<br/>
    The nomenclature will be as follows:<br/>
    **_{module-name}-{profile-Name}.properties_**<br/>
-   For example if the application name is kernel and microservice is kernel-idgenerator-vid and profile name can be dev(to differentiate between different environments, eg: testing, dev, QA etc.), so the properties file name will be:<br/>
+   For example if the application name is kernel and microservice is kernel-idgenerator-vid and profile name can be dev(to differentiate between different environments, eg: testing, dev, qa etc.), so the properties file name will be:<br/>
    **kernel-dev.properties**<br/>
 3. If we are using multiple profiles, say one for dev and one for testing, we can create 2 properties files with names - **kernel-test.properties, kernel-dev.properties**, and can switch between multiple profiles through Microservice application.